 - What is the expected recovery time?

-- How will the anesthetic be administered — with a face mask, injection or intravenous (IV) line — and who will administer it?
+- How will the anesthesia be administered — with a face mask, injection or intravenous (IV) line?

 Tips for helping your child prepare include the following: